 Power comes to your home from the utility company's lines (collectively called the service entrance).
 It flows through an electrical meter, which records your electricity usage, and then into the circuit breaker panel.
 Some systems also have a large disconnect switch between the meter and the panel.
 The latest electrical code will require this "disconnect switch," or as it is formally called in the new code book, emergency switch.
 The reason that disconnects have been used in the past was to protect long runs of entrance cable runs from the meter to the electrical panel.

-The service entrance wires connect to two large terminals, called lugs, near the top of panel.
-These lugs are always energized unless the utility company shuts off the power.
-The lugs--and all the wiring connecting to the panel box--are covered by a flat metal panel called the dead front cover.
+The service entrance wires connect to two large terminals, called lugs, near the top or bottom of the panel.
+These lugs are always energized unless the utility company shuts off the power or you have a disconnect or emergency switch at the meter location.
+The lugs—and all the wiring connecting to the panel box—are covered by a flat metal panel called the dead front cover.
 This is what you see when you open the door of your breaker panel.
 The dead front cover has cutouts that allow access to all the breakers, and that's as far as homeowners need to go.
 Do not remove the dead front cover unless you know what you're doing.

 The Main Breaker

-The standard circuit breaker panel capacity for a single-family home is 200 amps.
+The standard circuit breaker panel capacity for a single-family home is 200 amps, though large newer homes may have 300 to 400 amps service.
 Many older homes have 100-amp panels, and these can work just fine depending on your needs.
 Very old systems may have 60-amp panels; these usually have fuses instead of breakers.
-They're safe if they're properly designed and maintained, but if you have any trouble with one, or if you need to add a circuit for more service, it's a good idea to upgrade right to a 200-amp panel.
+They're safe if they're properly designed and maintained, but if you have any trouble with one, or if you need to add a circuit for more service, it's a good idea to upgrade to a 200-amp panel.
 A larger panel itself won't use more electricity.
 It just means you'll have more space available for adding circuits and more electrical capacity to supply your household needs as they arise.